acsilveira/llm_101_poc/README.md

-# llm_101_poc
-Proof of concept for a 101 application using large language model

-Requirements:
-* Python 3.11
+# Simple app using LLM
+A LLM 101 Proof of Concept

+---

+< gif >

+---

+Contributions, thoughts, comments are welcome.

+It requires Python 3.11.